Hills, Minnesota: History

 Hills was platted in 1889, and named for Frederick C. Hills, a railroad official.
 A post office has been in operation at Hills since 1890.
 Hills was incorporated in 1904.

 Agriculture

 The local economy is largely dependent upon agriculture; corn and soybeans are the region's primary cash crops.

 Education

-The Hills school system consolidated with the Beaver Creek school system in the 1960s, when it became Hills-Beaver Creek (H-BC).
-The high school, which houses grades 7-12, is located in Hills; the elementary school, with grades K-6, is located in Beaver Creek.
+The Hills school system consolidated with the Beaver Creek school system in 1965 when it became Hills-Beaver Creek (H-BC).
+The high school, which houses grades 6-12 is located in Hills; the elementary school, with grades PreK-5 is located in Beaver Creek.
 There were 294 students enrolled in grades K-12 in 2005.
+The school mascot is the patriots.
+The school colors are red, white and blue.
+In 1990, the Hills-Beaver Creek football team won the 9-man Minnesota State High School League Championship.
+The game was played at the Metrodome.
+In 2019, Hills-Beaver Creek Elementary was awarded the National Blue Ribbon School Award which is awarded which honors the highest performing schools in the nation.
+In 2024, Hills-Beaver Creek Secondary was awarded the National Blue Ribbon School - Exemplary High Performing School.

 Politics

 Hills is located in Minnesota's 1st congressional district, represented by Mankato educator Jim Hagedorn, a Republican.
 At the state level, Hills is located in Senate District 22, represented by Republican Bill Weber, and in House District 22A, represented by Republican Joe Schomacker.